-When towing with the front wheels on the ground or with the rear wheels on the ground (if you do not use towing dollies): Move the transfer case shift lever into the 2H position.
+If towing with the front wheels on the ground or with the rear wheels on the ground (if you cannot use towing dollies) is necessary: Move the transfer case shift lever into the 2H position.

-- When towing with the front wheels on the ground: Turn the ignition key to the OFF position and move the transmission shift lever to the N (neutral) position, on automatic transmission models to move the selector lever to N (neutral) position, turn the ignition key to the ACC position.
-After moving the selector lever to the N (neutral) position.
-Turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope or similar device.
+When towing with the front wheels on the ground: On manual transmission models to move the shift lever to the N (neutral) position, turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope on similar device.

+On automatic transmission models to move the selector lever to N (neutral) position, turn the ignition key to the ACC position.
+After moving the selector lever to the N (neutral) position, turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope or similar device.

 Never place the ignition key in the LOCK position.
-This will result in damage to the steering lock mechanism. - When towing manual transmission models with the rear wheels on the ground:
+This will result in damage to the steering lock mechanism.

-Always release the parking brake and

-move the transmission shift lever to the N (neutral) position.
+When towing manual transmission models with the rear wheels on the ground or four wheels on the ground: Always release the parking brake and move the transmission shift lever to the N (neutral) position.